goderich/dissertation/dissertation.md

 <!-- Sed diyax 'day', swayi 'younger sibling', mkuung 'dark' -->
 It generally seems that in content words, the final syllable was obligatorily closed.
 This was not necessarily the case for function words: \*cimu 'you (2PL.Nom)', \*ʔuɹi 'too, also', \*haca 'that'.
 However the verb \*mahi 'to hit' is an apparent counterexample to this tendency, and the lack of any root-final consonant can be seen in the PV form \*bahiyun.
 The imperative/negative PV/LV suffix \*-i likewise did not have a final consonant (see @sec:voice-system for a detailed description of the Proto-Atayal voice morphology).

 Unlike its daughter language Matu'uwal, Proto-Atayal did not have a distinction between hiatuses (VV) and vowels with an intervening glottal stop (VʔV).
 This distinction arose in Matu'uwal after the deletion of Proto-Atayal \*ɹ.
-The glottal stop is preserved in Matu'uwal when (1) the two vowels were identical, as in *matbabaʔang* 'crooked' or *mənakuʔum* 'dark'; (2) when the first vowel was high and the second was low, as in *riʔax* 'day' or *ciʔax* 'light'; or (3) when the first vowel was a \*ə in Proto-Atayal, as in *masʔang* 'to scold' (< \*masəʔaŋ).
+The glottal stop is preserved in Matu'uwal when (1) the two vowels were identical, as in *matbabaʔaŋ* 'crooked' or *mənakuʔum* 'dark'; (2) when the first vowel was high and the second was low, as in *riʔax* 'day' or *ciʔax* 'light'; or (3) when the first vowel was a \*ə in Proto-Atayal, as in *masʔaŋ* 'to scold' (< \*masəʔaŋ).
 Other dialects only preserved glottal stops in the third environment, and sporadically elsewhere.
-Matu'uwal does not preserve root-internal glottal stops in the fourth environment---a low vowel followed by a high vowel---except in a single word *raʔung* 'hook' and its derivatives, though verbs ending with /-aʔ/ always retain the glottal stop when suffixed, e.g. *gibaʔun* 'to hug, to embrace (PV)'.
-The Matu'uwal words *cumaʔing* 'to sew' and *sumaʔing* 'to reap' (and derivatives) appear to be exceptions, too, however these are male register form of the verbs *cumaqis* and *sumaqit*, respectively.
+Matu'uwal does not preserve root-internal glottal stops in the fourth environment---a low vowel followed by a high vowel---except in a single word *raʔuŋ* 'hook' and its derivatives, though verbs ending with /-aʔ/ always retain the glottal stop when suffixed, e.g. *gibaʔun* 'to hug, to embrace (PV)'.
+The Matu'uwal words *cumaʔiŋ* 'to sew' and *sumaʔiŋ* 'to reap' (and derivatives) appear to be exceptions, too, however these are male register form of the verbs *cumaqis* and *sumaqit*, respectively.
 No other dialect has these male register forms, so they must have been innovated in Matu'uwal after the loss of \*ʔ in the environment a\_i, thus creating a new contrast where it previously did not exist (see @sec:gender-register for an explanation of the gender register system in Atayal).

 If we take Matu'uwal reflexes to be the same as the original Proto-Atayal^[Here we use Matu'uwal because all the other dialects deleted glottal stops in many environments where Matu'uwal did not.], then we would have a phonotactically imbalanced system, where hiatuses were allowed to occur only between a low vowel and a high vowel, and only inside a root.
 This would make them have a complementary distribution with VʔV sequences.
 It makes more sense to reconstruct a phonemic glottal stop between all adjacent vowels, since there is no evidence for reconstructing phonemically distinct VV and VʔV sequences.
 That being said, the actual pronunciation of glottal stops in this position likely varied, and may have been optional (due to the lack of a phonemic contrast with true vowel clusters), like it is in Plngawan or Klesan.
 Reconstructing glottal stops between adjacent vowels helps distinguish such sequences from vowels with an intervening glide.
 See @tbl:ia-iya-contrast for a comparison between Matu'uwal, which preserves the distinction between intervocalic glottal stops from glides, and Squliq and Skikun, which no longer contrast the two.